What You Need to Know About Arizona’s Flat Tax

 4. State Revenue Loss

-By implementing a flat tax rate in Arizona, it is important to consider the potential impact of a flat tax rate of 2.5% on state revenue.
-There may be a notable decrease in revenue, especially since the rate aligns closely with what lower-income individuals currently contribute.
+With a 2.5% flat tax rate in Arizona, it’s important to consider how it might affect state revenue.
+You may see revenue drop sharply because the rate matches what lower-income earners already pay.
 This could lead the state to implement other measures to make up for lost revenue.
 You could potentially see an increase in other taxes or expenses resulting in a higher cost of living.

 Lower government revenue has the potential to result in decreased funding for public services like infrastructure, education, and healthcare.
 This would have a greater impact on lower-income and retirees who depend heavily on these services.